primatejs/primate/docs/modules/go.md

 ### Path, Query, Cookies, Headers

-[path][Corresponding documentation for JavaScript]
+[JavaScript documentation][path]

-These properties work in the same way that they do in JavaScript.
+Similar to `Body`, these properties work in the same way that they do in JavaScript.
 They are all `Dispatcher`s, defined as follows.

 ```go caption=Dispatcher struct
 type Dispatcher struct {